kotodo-app/blog-kotodo-app/content/posts/blogging-for-the-adventurous.md

   1. [Wix](https://www.wix.com/).
 The one that nobody sure what it is.
   1. [Tumlbr](https://www.tumblr.com/).
 The one with porn in it, but not anymore.
   1. [Svbtle](https://svbtle.com/).
 The one with minimalistic design.
   1. [Squarespace](https://www.squarespace.com/).
-The one for rich folks with some money sto spare.
+The one for rich folks with some money to spare.
 1. Self-Hosted (Dynamic)
   1. [WordPress](https://wordpress.org/).
 The `PHP` code base has been around forever, so there be dragons.
   1. [Ghost](https://ghost.org/). `Node.js`-based code, so it's supposedly kind of modern.